 Cause #3: An "Arms-First" Lunge from the Top

 The incorrect sequence is all in an enthusiastic motion.
-The average weekend warrior is so eager to smack the ball with every once of 'umph' they have in them, that they throw their right shoulder, arm, and hand at the ball.
+The average weekend warrior is so eager to smack the ball with every ounce of energy they have that they throw their right shoulder, arm, and hand at the ball.
 This lunge immediately pushes the club "over the top" and onto that dreaded steep path.
-We have all lived there.
-We understand.

 The correct sequence is different.
-The start of the downswing should be a more gentle, smoother flow involving your legs nad hips making room aournd you body for your arms.
-Think of it as your oewr body clearing rooom ofor the upper body.
-This action of letting your body move first allows your arms and the club to drop slightly onto the proper shallow "inside" hitting path, from which you can then aggressively fire hrough the ball towards the target.
+The start of the downswing should be a more gentle, smoother flow involving your legs and hips making room around your body for your arms.
+Think of it as your lower body clearing room for the upper body.
+This action of letting your body move first allows your arms and the club to drop slightly onto the proper shallow "inside" hitting path, from which you can then aggressively fire through the ball towards the target.

 The Simple Fix for a Rushed Downswing: The "Pump" Drill